openspending/community.openspending.org/resources/mappingcommunity/appendix/tool-ecosystem/index.md

 <tr>
 <td> Figures change in data after publication </td>
 <td>
-<p>For non-machine readable data - tricky.</p>
+For non-machine readable data - tricky.

-<p>For simple, machine readable file formats, such as CSV - version control is a possibility. </p>
+For simple, machine readable file formats, such as CSV - version control is a possibility.

-<p> For web-based data - some scrapers can be configured to trigger (e.g. email someone) whenever a field changes.</p>
+ For web-based data - some scrapers can be configured to trigger (e.g. email someone) whenever a field changes.

 <td> Intermediate to advanced </td>
 <td> Future projects that are likely to tackle this problem: <a href="http://dansinker.com/post/49856260511/opennews-code-sprints-do-some-spring-cleaning-on-data">DeDupe</a>.</td>
 </tr>